BCODMO/bcodmo_frictionless/README.md

     - {lat} > 50 && {depth} != NULL
     - {species} == 's. pecies' OR {species} == NULL
 - functions are evaluated in the order they are passed in.
 So if function 0 and function 3 both evaluate as true for row 30, the value in function 3 will show up in row 30.
+- Use curly braces {} to match field names in the row
+- If `math_operation` is set to true, the operators +, -, *, / and ^ can be used to set the value to the result of a mathematical operation.
+Order of operations are as expected and parentheses can be used to group operations.

 ### ***`bcodmo_pipeline_processors.convert_date`***